-The development of a hydro-electric power scheme at Tully Falls is now well advanced, the initial plant installation being 36,000 kW, and scheduled for commissioning early in 1957.
-Water controlled by Koombooloomba Dam to be built on the upper Tully River will be diverted, a short distance above Tully Falls, through a tunnel and steel penstocks to an underground power station in the gorge at the foot of the falls operating with Pelton driven generators under a head of 1,485 feet.
-Ultimate installation will be four 18,000 kW sets.
-Future automatic power plants upstream and downstream from Tully Falls will consist of two 7,500 kW sets under 405 feet head and one 5,400 kW set under 230 feet head.
-The combined peak load for the three plants will be 69,000 kW.
-Inter-connexion of the Townsville area, currently supplied by a thermal station, with the Tully scheme has been authorized and provision of the 160 mile duplicate 132 kV transmission line is under way.
-On present estimates, power from the Tully scheme will be sufficient to supply the interconnected area until 1965, when additional power will be required.
-A full investigation by the State Electricity Commission of the electricity supply industry in North Queensland is proceeding and the terms of reference include the survey of additional hydro-electric projects.
+The hydro-electric power scheme at Tully Falls was commissioned in September, 1957, with an initial plant installation of 36,000 kW.
+Work is in hand on the installation of a further two 18,000 kW sets, to make a total installation of 72,000 kW.
+Water controlled by Koombooloomba Dam at present under construction on the upper Tully River is diverted, a short distance above Tully Falls, through a tunnel and steel penstocks to an underground power station in the gorge at the foot of the falls operating with Pelton driven generators under a head of 1,485 feet.
+Power is transmitted to the load centres at Cairns and Innisfail by means of 132 kV transmission lines.
+Future automatic power plants upstream and downstream from Tully Falls consisting of two 7,500 kW sets under 405 feet head and one 5,400 kW set under 230 feet head are under consideration.
+The combined peak load for the three plants would then be 69,000 kW.
+Interconnexion of the Tully scheme with the Townsville area, which is also being served by a thermal station, was completed in February, 1958, by the provision of a 160 mile double circuit 132 kV transmission line.
+On present estimates, power from the completed Tully scheme will be sufficient to supply the interconnected area until 1963 when additional power will be required.